Fmstrat/TurtleNeck2.0/README.md

 TNP utilizes two hall effect sensors to dectect movement of the buffer before hitting a hard stop in either direction.
 Adiddtionally on the PCB are 5 endstops ports that can be utilized for filament combiners or "hubs".
 The purpose of a toolhead buffer such as TNP is to compensate for mismatched rotation distances between a toolheads extruder and a direct drive AFC ("type 2 MMU" if you like calling them that...)
-TN2 uses JST-PH connectors for all of its expansion.
+TN2.0 MCU uses JST-PH connectors for all of its expansion.

 [Build manual HERE](https://armoredturtle.xyz).